 When a physician or other medical practitioner fails to act in a manner that is reasonable and their actions or inaction caused harm, injury, or death to a patient it is considered medical malpractice.
 Physicians have to treat every patient with a level of care; the level of care must be reasonable and provide quality of care.
-Two of the most common types of medical malpractice in the Dallas/Fort Worth area are nursing home negligence and birth injuries.
+Two of the most common types of medical malpractice in DFW and the Columbia, SC area are nursing home negligence and birth injuries.

 Nursing Home Negligence

 We place our loved ones in skilled nursing facilities to ensure their safety and to make sure they get the care they need as they age.
 Unfortunately, every year, thousands of seniors are victims of neglect in nursing homes.
 Nursing home neglect can take on various forms.
 All of them, however, are serious and may require you to move your loved one to a new facility.
 Some of the types of nursing home negligence include:

 - Social/Emotional Neglect – nursing homes are notorious for being understaffed.
 This type of neglect is often a result of a loved one being left to themselves without any interaction with staff members or feeling staff members are short in their dealings with the patient.